 Company info includes filters related to the lead information we offer to you:

-Example: Your sales organization has Country representatives.
+Example: Your sales organization has regional representatives.
 By setting up specific region filters for example by US-state, you can focus only on the regions needed.
 (The regions available are based on the leads that have appeared already in Leadfeeder.)

 You are focused on working with relatively small, flat organizations.
 Filtering leads by employee count may be good to help find the right companies for you to reach out to.